 Every question on every score has a “Challenge” button.
 Click it, select the tier you think is correct, provide your evidence — a source URL is required — and submit.

 Challenges are published publicly.
 When community evidence supports a more accurate assessment, the score is updated, the challenger is credited, and the change is logged permanently in the score history.
-No score is final.

 We'd rather be corrected than wrong.
 That's the point.